The Lorry I. Lokey Stanford Daily Building

 With the launch of its website in 1995, The Daily became one of the first college newspapers publishing on the Internet.
 The site is live and continuously updated throughout the year.
 It features content from the print edition, along with special Web-only content often including live blogs of sporting events and major campus events.
 As part of its leading role in moving college media into a digital future, The Daily launched its in-house mobile app in 2018.

 The Daily moved out of its old offices in the Storke Publications Building to its new home at the Lorry I. Lokey Stanford Daily Building in 2007, thanks to the generosity of Lorry I. Lokey ’49 and hundreds of other benefactors, which would not have been possible without the titanic effort of Arthur Charles Hoffman ’73 M.B.A. ’76.

-The Stanford Daily publishes Monday through Friday during the academic year and maintains a circulation of 8,000 to more than 500 locations on the Stanford campus and throughout the city of Palo Alto.
+The Stanford Daily publishes Monday through Friday during the academic year and maintains a circulation of 2,500 to more than 200 locations on and around the main Stanford main campus.
 The Daily publishes several special issues every year, including a New Student Orientation issue, a Big Game issue and a Commencement issue.
-See our distribution maps here.

 The Stanford Daily newspaper is the primary holding of The Stanford Daily Publishing Corporation.
 Founded in 1973, The Stanford Daily Publishing Corporation operates as a California non-profit corporation headed by the paper’s editor-in-chief and business manager.